madili/specimen/README.md

 - [ ] Add `before_create` callback to allow factories to pre-configure how to patch entries beforehand
 - [ ] Add `before_make` callback to allow factories to pre-configure how to patch items beforehand
 - [x] Add `:override` option that allows the user to replace fields dynamically without having to hardcode optional code inside `after_making` and `after_creating`
+- [ ] Merge `Specimen.Creator` and `Specimen.Maker` functions into `Specimen.Build` and consider the presence of a `:repo` option as a request to insert the entries (this should only impact Specimen's inner API, the public factory API will remain the same).
+This will be necessary because of the amount of duplicated tests for similar cases we are developing into.